 How Can I Implement the Discipline Fund in my Portfolio?

 As an example, let’s pretend that Jenna has a moderate risk profile, but needs some liquidity for a house down payment at some point in the next 5 years.
-This means she needs a liquidity bucket for her down payment, but she also wants a diversified portfolio to remain consistent with her moderate profile.
-She could use the Discipline Fund and two other ETFs to construct a 50/50 stock/bond allocation as follows:1
+This means she needs a liquidity bucket for her short-term expenditures and house down payment, but she also wants a diversified portfolio to remain consistent with her moderate profile.
+She could create a highly diversified portfolio using as few as 3 buckets.
+Specifically, she could maintain a short-term bucket comprised of cash and Treasury Bill bucket for short-term expenditures and Vanguard Short-term Corporate Bond ETF (VGSH) for the house down payment bucket.
+Her moderate duration bucket could allocate the Discipline Fund as a tax efficient countercyclical core holding and her long-term bucket could allocate to a diversified stock ETF for the long-term growth bucket.
+This could look similar to a 50/50 stock/bond allocation as follows:1

 - 35% Diversified cash/bonds for liquidity & income.